Punisher: Alternate versions

-Reception
+Reception and legacy

 The Punisher was one of the first of a wave of comic book anti-heroes.
 As psychologist Suzana E. Flores describes it, an antihero is "often psychologically damaged, simultaneously depicted as superior due to his superhuman abilities and inferior due to his impetuousness, irrationality, or lack of thoughtful evaluation."
 Subsequent to the Punisher's appearance, many more such antiheroes became popular in comic books of the 1990s, such as Wolverine, Marv, Spawn, and Deadpool.